ikem-krueger/ikem-krueger.github.io/_posts/2021-09-25-schemaspy.md

 ![SchemaSpy - Orphan Tables](https://raw.githubusercontent.com/ikem-krueger/ikem-krueger.github.io/master/images/schemaspy-places-sqlite-orphan-tables.png)

-A quite interesting article with a broader use of SchemeSpy can be read [here](https://www.jentsch.io/datenbank-analyse-mit-schemaspy/).
+A quite interesting article with a broader use of SchemeSpy can be found [here](https://www.jentsch.io/datenbank-analyse-mit-schemaspy/).